 Tobacco: Sumaira filed public interest litigation in the Bombay High Court and succeeded in compelling the Union Government to notify laws banning tobacco sale close to educational institutions.

 During this period, Sumaira has received numerous Awards for her environmental work including the Olive Crown Green Crusader Award 2015, the Mother Teresa Memorial Award for Social Justice 2010 along with His Holiness the Dalai Lama and others, and was also elected a lifetime Ashoka Foundation Fellow for social entrepreneurship in 2008.
 She is an elected member of the Governing Council of Asia’s largest and oldest conservation NGO, the BNHS since 2008 and was elected Honorary Secretary from 2012-2014.
-She has organized 2 major Seminars on Noise Pollution and attended and spoken at several smaller events.
+She has organized 2 major Seminars on Noise Pollution and attended and spoken at several other events.
 Several of her original articles have been published in various newspapers and magazines.
 She has had several TV appearances and extensive national and international Press coverage including in The Times London, BBC, Der Zeit Germany, Le Monde, the Washington Post, the Guardian and has been featured in national and International magazines such as Outlook, Femina, India Today, moneylife, livemint, Governance now and WIRED.
 A documentary film on Noise Pollution commissioned by the MMRDA is under production and another film was aired by the national television network 'Doordarshan'.
 Two full length documentary films on sand mining, in which she participated, were recently premiered in France and Germany by the French producers ‘Arte’; one of them, ‘Sand Wars’ directed by Denis Delestrac, had record viewership for any documentary film over any format and resulted in possible policy change in the European Union.

 - International Advertising Associations's Green Crusader of the Year 'Olive Crown Award' 2015